drasbaek/SYNEDA/README.md

 ```
 python src/analysis/bootstrap_eval.py
 ```

+*Please note that some analysis scripts cannot be run without re-running `train.sh` to get the models as they  are not pushed to [training/models](https://github.com/drasbaek/SYNEDA/tree/main/training/models) folder due to their size.*

 ## Contact
 For any questions regarding the project or its reproducibility, please feel free to contact us: